Last modified: Aug. 2, 2021, 11:12 p.m.

 S. vespiformis is a not so rare species throughout Belgium and, in certain places, it can be straight out very numerous.

-S. vespiformis is a medium-sized species (15–26 mm) that can easily be recognised by the clearly defined yellow bands on the abdomen, the large transparent areas on the wings, the bright red discoidal spot on the forewing and the strikingly hairy yellow hind-legs with a sharply defined black band.
+S. vespiformis is a medium-sized species (15–26 mm) that is easily be recognised from the clearly defined yellow bands on the abdomen, the large transparent areas on the wings, the bright red discoidal spot on the forewing and the strikingly hairy yellow hind-legs with a sharply defined black band.
 There is also a striking sexual dimorphism: the anal tuft is predominantly black in the male while it is almost entirely yellow in the female.
 The proboscis is, as in all species of this genus, well developed and functional.

-The males are very well attracted to the pheromone developed for this species and are best lured from early afternoon till late in the evening but the optimal time span is very weather dependent.
+The males are very well attracted to the pheromone developed for this species and are best lured from early afternoon till late in the evening, but the optimal time span is very weather dependent.

 The adults have a strikingly long flight period that extends from mid-May till well into September.

 The larva bores into the stem or branches of mainly Quercus robur but also Quercus rubra and other Quercus species as well as a variety of deciduous trees such as Fagus, Salix, Populus, Prunus, Castanea sativa, ... are accepted as hostplant.
-Even coniferous trees as Juniperus communis and Abies alba are mentioned as occasional hosts.
+Even coniferous trees such as Juniperus communis and Abies alba are mentioned as occasional hosts.

 S. vespiformis prefers forest(edges) with predominantly Quercus spp., especially where there are stumps of recently-felled trees, but also trees along a road, in parks or even solitary ones can be infested.